creatorbe/creatorbe.github.io/README.md

 ## :point_up::neckbeard: creatorbe links

-Hi folks... here's another links to get in touch with me, Hasan Basri aka creatorb `[creatorbe]` an indonesian muslim programmer.
-Growth as a person who fixed problem that you don't know you have,in a way you don't understand.
-This blogs isn't about what is popular topic and get earn, but it's about how he speak his minds and passions.
+Github Pages Template for personal blog's.

-> This project forked and has been modified from [A simple grey theme for Jekyll](https://github.com/liamsymonds/simplygrey-jekyll),
+> This project forked and has been modified from [A simple grey theme for Jekyll](https://github.com/liamsymonds/simplygrey-jekyll) and master repository bottom in doc,
-> and the search posts using [Super Search](https://github.com/chinchang/super-search)
+> included search posts using [Super Search](https://github.com/chinchang/super-search) any hack and improvements to get better performances.

 ### Whatchout
 * [https://creatorbe.github.io](https://creatorbe.github.io)